Zapper-fi/protocol/src/pages/agents.md

 input CollectionEventConnectionInput {
   first: Int = 25

+  """
-  """Cursor of an edge (excluded)"""
+  Cursor of an edge (excluded)
+  """
   after: String

+  """
-  """Cursor of an edge (excluded) to move backwards"""
+  Cursor of an edge (excluded) to move backwards
+  """
   before: String
   search: String
   tokenIds: [String!]